-Award of Postgraduate Certificates, Postgraduate Diplomas and Master's Degrees
+Award of Postgraduate Certificates, Postgraduate Diplomas and Masters Degrees

-C1.
-The approved Programme Specification for each taught postgraduate programme leading to, or incorporating, the award of a Postgraduate Certificate, a Postgraduate Diploma or a Master's Degree shall state explicitly the Learning Outcomes to be met by students in order to achieve each award.

-C2.
-Postgraduate Certificates, Postgraduate Diplomas and Master's Degrees may be awarded at Pass level, with Merit, or with Distinction.

-C3.
-For an award to be made at Pass level, a student must pass or otherwise be credited with all of the course units that make up the specified number and level of credits for the award.

-C4.
-For a Postgraduate Certificate, Postgraduate Diploma or Master's Degree to be awarded with Merit, a student must gain an overall average of 60%.

-C5.
-For a Postgraduate Certificate, Postgraduate Diploma or Master's

-Degree to be awarded with Distinction, a student must gain an overall average of 70%.

-C6.
-For the award of Master of Fine Art, a student's classification shall be determined by the first 180 credits of study only.
+- C1.
+The approved programme specification for each taught postgraduate programme leading to, or incorporating, the award of a Postgraduate Certificate, a Postgraduate Diploma or a masters degree shall state explicitly the learning outcomes to be met by students in order to achieve each award. - C2.
+Postgraduate certificates, Postgraduate Diplomas and masters degrees may be awarded at pass level, with merit, or with distinction. - C3.
+For an award to be made at pass level, a student must pass or otherwise be credited with all of the units that make up the specified number and level of credits for the award. - C4.
+For a Postgraduate Certificate, Postgraduate Diploma or masters degree to be awarded with Merit, a student must gain an overall average of 60%. - C5.
+For a Postgraduate Certificate, Postgraduate Diploma or masters degree to be awarded with Distinction, a student must gain an overall average of 70%. - C6.
+For the award of Master of Fine Art, a student's classification shall be determined by the first 180 credits of study only. - C7.
+Under no circumstances will marks awarded for learning by other institutions be included within Manchester Met award classifications.

-C7.
-Except where the relevant Programme Specification confirms otherwise, academic credit can only be counted once.
-A student who has been given an interim exit award and is successfully readmitted, whether to the same programme or to a different programme for which the credit already completed will count towards the final award, must surrender their award back to the University prior to enrolment.

-C8.
-Where the Assessment Board is satisfied that there is sufficient evidence of the student's achievement, or this evidence is subsequently obtained, the student may be granted the award for which he or she is a candidate, with or without Merit or Distinction as appropriate.
-In order to reach a decision an Assessment Board may assess the candidate by whatever means it considers appropriate.

-C9.
-Where the Assessment Board does not have enough evidence of the student's performance to decide upon the award for which the student was a candidate (or a lower award where one is available), but is satisfied that but for illness or other valid cause the student would have reached the standard required, it may make an Aegrotat award.
-Where such an Aegrotat award is made, a student shall be permitted to re-submit, within a period of one year, for the original classified award.
+- C8.
+Except where the relevant programme specification confirms otherwise, academic credit can only be counted once.
+A student who has been given an interim exit award and is successfully readmitted, whether to the same programme or to a different programme for which the credit already completed will count towards the final award, must surrender their award back to the University prior to enrolment. - C9.
+Where the assessment board is satisfied that there is sufficient evidence of the student's achievement, or this evidence is subsequently obtained, the student may be granted the award for which he or she is a candidate, with or without merit or distinction as appropriate.
+In order to reach a decision an assessment board may assess the candidate by whatever means it considers appropriate. - C10.
+Where the assessment board does not have enough evidence of the student's performance to decide upon the award for which the student was a candidate (or a lower award where one is available), but is satisfied that but for illness or other valid cause the student would have reached the standard required, it may make an aegrotat award.
+Where such an aegrotat award is made, a student shall be permitted to complete the work, within a period of one year, for the original classified award.